top of page

 FPF - First PreFormative

 Juvenal plumage is slowly replaced with more densely textured and gray feathers during the preformative molt (FPF).
 It is easier to separate FPF from definitive prebasic (DPB) individuals during the beginning stages of molt.
 This is due to the abundant and easily identifiable juvenal plumage during earlier stages of FPF, thereby providing much more obvious contrast with gray and more dense formative plumage.
-During the latter stages of theFPF, it becomes nearly impossible to separate FPF from DPB individuals; in such circumstances, practitioners can use unknown molting codes (UPU) or simply an after juvenile code (FAJ).
+During the latter stages of the FPF, it becomes nearly impossible to separate FPF from DPB individuals; in such circumstances, practitioners can use less precise codes, such as at a minimum first preformative (M-FPF).

-FAJ - After First Cycle Juvenile
+M-FCF - Minimum First Cycle Formative

 DPB - Definitive PreBasic